Expert Advice on Slugging Your Skin

 In healthy individuals with adequate sleep schedules, the skin barrier is at its cyclical healthiest point in the mornings.
 This means that introduction of any new products should be done then and not at night.

-Starting off slow with your Pore Cleansing Oil and eventually adding in your moisturizer, only as the skin shows it can tolerate it, is crucial to success in these “crisis” situations.
+Starting off slow with your Cleansing Oil and eventually adding in your moisturizer to your regimen, only as the skin shows it can tolerate it, is crucial to success in these “crisis” situations.
 Furthermore, using something like Vaseline can help prevent that excessive moisture loss, but past a few days, it provides zero value to the skin.

 It is for this reason that my occlusive of choice is AnteAGE’s Biogel.
 This innovative occlusive does not contain a base of petrolatum but rather a base made up of lipids which actually support barrier repair within the skin.
 While it still functions as an occlusive, bio identical lipids allow it to have more beneficial functionality with properly functioning skin being an end result of use.
 Even with this support, occlusion is not something the skin wants or needs long term so using this on a very temporary basis is still recommended.